 OEFC is also supporting the Ontario Power Authority's (OPA) electricity demand management program, the Industrial Electricity Incentive (IEI) program.
 OEFC will support the IEI by providing payments to the OPA that will serve to offset the cost of the DRC portion of the electricity bill paid to OEFC on IEI-eligible incremental consumption by IEI participants.
-As such there will be no net cost for OEFC.
+This program is designed to be cost-neutral for OEFC.